DanySK/course-laboratory-of-software-systems/slides/content/03-build-automation/_index.md

 +++

+title = "Build Automation"
-title = "Introduction to Laboratory of Software Systems" description = "Description of the course" outputs = ["Reveal"]
+description = "The art of letting machines do the job for you, with Gradle as example" outputs = ["Reveal"]

 [reveal_hugo]